THE WHITE BOARD

 All of this needs to be put in context of the overall population (or does it?).

-In the UK 13% of the population are People of Colour.
+In the UK 13% of the population are People of Colour (2011 data - we will learn soon what the 2021 Census we have all recently completed tells us).
 That is close to one in eight people.
 Let’s say one in ten to take account of some of the usual “ah, yes, well, that’s because ...” comments about how special each group is.
 If you have a group of eight or ten people, why are they all white?
 And are you doing anything about it?
+In the world, very approximately 70% of people are People of Colour, 30% white.
+In most population groups there are approximately 50% women and 50% men.

 Why does it matter?

 It matters.
 It is not right, it is not fair, it is not good.
-These are good enough reasons for me.

 The Parker Review (see below) makes its case very clear, for business: alignment with customer base and the talent pool.
 These points relate to research, science and technology transfer: alignment with society, accessing the talent pool.
 And it matters at the top of these organisations which is why looking at boards and senior teams is worthwhile.
+People look up, and what do they see?
+Success, possible role models, and either people like them or not.

 A few comments